status-im/nimbus-eth1/nimbus/db/aristo/README.md

 values of these lookup IDs are arbitrary as long as they are all different.

-In fact, the [Erigon](http://archive.is/6MJV7) project discusses a similar situation in **Separation of keys and the structure**, albeit aiming for a another scenario with the goal of using mostly flat data lookup structures.
+In fact, the [Erigon](http://archive.is/6MJV7) project discusses a similar situation in **Separation of keys and the structure**, albeit aiming for an another scenario with the goal of using mostly flat data lookup structures.

 A graph for the example *(1)* would look like